Rylie7021/discord.py/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/discord.py.svg
    :target: https://pypi.python.org/pypi/discord.py

+**This is a modified version that changes some headers.
+Only install if you know what's going on**

 discord.py is an API wrapper for Discord written in Python.

 This was written to allow easier writing of bots or chat logs.
 Make sure to familiarise yourself with the API using the `documentation <http://discordpy.rtfd.org/en/latest>`__.